What is the Best Sander for Deck Refinishing? (2023)

 Sanding Area

-If the deck you’re working on is flat, we recommend going for a sander with adequate speed and power.
+If the deck you’re working on is flat, I recommend going for a sander with adequate speed and power.
 Meanwhile, you’ll need a more versatile unit if you sand inconsistent surfaces and corners.

 Type of Sander